-The Board is aware that the long term

-success of the Group is reliant upon its employees, clients, shareholders, suppliers, communities and regulators.
-As such the Group is committed to building a sustainable business that enables all its stakeholders to thrive: minimising the Group's impact on the environment, looking after employees and communities and operating ethically with the highest levels of governance to ensure that the Group's continued growth in accordance with its strategy reflects its stakeholders needs and expectations as well as those of the Group.
+The Board is aware that the long-term success of the Group is reliant upon its employees, clients, shareholders, suppliers, communities and regulators.
+As such the Group is committed to building a sustainable business that enables all its stakeholders to thrive: minimising the Group's impact on the environment, looking after employees and communities and operating ethically with the highest levels of governance to ensure that the Group's continued growth in accordance with its strategy reflects its stakeholders' needs and expectations as well as those of the Group.

-In order to achieve these aims the Group's senior management teams maintain regular communications with colleagues and encourage them to share feedback and to allow the candid flexible culture to thrive.
-The level of communication with employees has only increased during the COVID-19 situation with senior management hosting regular calls with team leaders, the CEO holding several 'all employees' webinars and encouragement of regular communication within teams within the business.
+In order to achieve these aims, the Group's senior management teams maintain regular communications with colleagues and encourage them to share feedback and to allow the candid flexible culture to thrive.
+The level of communication with employees is ever increasing with Executive Directors hosting regular roadshows and the CEO holding several 'all employees' webinars and encouragement of regular communication within teams within the business.

 The Group also encourages regular feedback from its clients and tracks its net promoter score to indicate the willingness of clients to recommend the Group's services.
-Based on client responses in the week commencing 15 February 2021 the Group's net promoter score was +75 out of +100 which is considered above average amongst its peer group.
-The Group endeavors to ensure that clients are met with regularly to canvas their opinion on the service levels received and to allow them to provide any feedback as to how these relationships and/or services can be improved.
+Based on most recent client responses the Group's net promoter score was +72 out of +100 which is considered above average amongst its peer group.
+The Group endeavours to ensure that clients are met with regularly to canvas their opinion on the service levels received and to allow them to provide any feedback as to how these relationships and/or services can be improved.
 The Group has a strong track record of retaining deep client relationships with some of these relationships remaining in place for in excess of 25 years across a number of service lines provided within the Group's business.